casareafer2908/updated_deployer_mix_nft/nft/README.md

 # Usage

-There are 2 types of NFTs here.
+There's 1 type of NFTs here.
-1. `SimpleCollectibles.sol`
+1. `ERC721.sol`
-2. `AdvancedCollectibles.sol`

 They each deploy unique dogs.
 The advanced version gives you a random breed (out of a Pug, Shiba Inu, and St. Bernard).